TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-systembackupoperationinprogress.md

 # SystemBackupOperationInProgress

 <!--issueDescription-->
 ## We have identified that your recent backup job failed because there is an existing backup job in progress.
-You cannot start a new backup job until the current job finishes.
+You cannot start a new backup job until the current job finishes
 <!--/issueDescription-->

 ## **Recommended Steps**